These Restaurants, Bakeries, and Shops owned and run by female chefs in Orlando deserve your attention. Your Taste Buds Will Thank You.

 She serves the type of food I wish I could eat every day.
 In fact, it’s the type of food I SHOULD eat every day.

 After dining on creamy avocado and coconut dip, and hearty shrimp and tempeh rice and veggie bowls, I wished I lived closer to East End Market (or that she expanded into more locations!).
 I would happily give Emily all my money to feed me regularly.

 I loved the crisp veggies with the dip.
 But she doesn’t judge if you go for the chips option, because let’s face it.
 Some days you need chips and dip.
 The dip however is vegan, organic and guilt free.
 The citrusy wild Florida red snapper ceviche with plantains was perfectly tart, fresh and bright.

 Chef Jillian Hopke, winner of season six of the Food Network show “Cupcake Wars,” won Orlando’s cupcake scene in the process.
 She serves up all the classic flavors you expect.
-However, it’s her inventive cupcakes inspired by savory dishes that makes Jillycakes stand above the the rest.
-Her Thanksgiving Dinner savory cupcake is an eye opening, taste bud tempting surprise.
+However, it’s her inventive cupcakes inspired by savory dishes that makes Jillycakes stand above the rest.
+Her Thanksgiving Dinner savory cupcake is an eye-opening, taste bud tempting surprise.